EarthScope/rover/docs/commands_legacy.md

     rover list-index [N_S_L_C_Q]* [begin=...] [end=...] \
     [count|join|join-qsr]

-List an index of entries for a ROVER repository, defined by the the data-dir configuration options, that match given constraints.
-For more information, run "rover list-index" with no arguments.
+`list_index` returns data available in the local repository (config parameter data-dir) that match given arguments. `list_index` accepts arguments of net=XX  sta=XXXX loc=XX cha=XXX qua=XX samp=XXX  begin=YYYY-MM-DDThh:mm:ss end=YYYY-MM-DDThh:mm:ss.
+Wild cards of `*` or `?` are accepted to partially or fully replace `net`, `sta`, `loc`, `cha`, `qua`, `samp` arguments.
+Starttime and endtime arguments cannot be assigned a wildcard.
+One or more `net`, `sta`, `loc`, `cha`,  `qua`, `samp`  input arguments must be provided; missing values are taken as wildcards.
+  Alternatively, a N_S_L_C begin=YYYY-MM-DDThh:mm:ss end=YYYY-MM-DDThh:mm:ss can be supplied as arguments.
+N_S_L_C  can be truncated to the station level.

-Flag options used to change the output format are optional arguments.
+Flag parameters used to change the output format are optional arguments.
 Flags are mutually exclusive and take no value:

-  count - only the number of matches will be shown
+ ` count - displays the total number of matches.`

-  join - continguous time ranges will be joined
+  `join - displays data available as continuous time ranges separated by data quality and sample rate. `

-  join-qsr - the maximal timespan across all quality and samplerates is shown (as used by retrieve)
+  `join-qsr - displays the maximal timespan across all quality and sample rates, similar to the process `retrieve`.`

-##### Significant Options
+#### Significant Parameters

 |  Name               | Default              | Description                    |
 | ------------------- | -------------------- | ------------------------------ |